-As a Teaching Fellow in the English department at The University of North Carolin at Chapel Hill, I teach courses in composition, literature, and film.
-With the help of great students and a supportive teaching community, I have been fortunate to win three teaching awards, including the most prestigious award available to graduate students, the Tanner Award for Excellence in Undergraduate Teaching (2018).
+As a Teaching Fellow in the English department at The University of North Carolin at Chapel Hill, I teach courses in rhetoric & composition, literature, and film.
+With the help of exceptional students and a supportive teaching community, I’ve been fortunate to be recognized with three teaching awards, including the most prestigious honor available to graduate students, the Tanner Award for Excellence in Undergraduate Teaching (2018).

-Most frequently, I teach the university’s introductory course in composition and rhetoric, ENGL 105: Writing Across the Disciplines (see syllabus).
+Most frequently, I teach the university’s introductory course in composition & rhetoric, ENGL 105: Writing Across the Disciplines (see syllabus).
 This workshop class teaches students to research, write, persuade, and analyze–in short, to argue.
 Through a series of projects spanning written, oral, and digital communication, the class hones understanding and command of three disciplinary fields: the natural sciences, the social sciences, and the humanities.

 Apart from my classroom teaching, I have served as a Graduate Research Assistant for two courses: CMPL 142: Visual Culture & ENGL 344: Literature of the American West.
 As a GRC, I work with students one-on-one to develop and refine research projects.